 Countless men (and even some women) report abnormally fast hair loss while using anabolic steroids.
-While several studies have looked at the link between steroids and hair loss, much is still unknown.
+While several studies have looked at the link between usage and hair loss, much is still unknown.
 Fortunately, there is some information out there that can help you decide whether hair loss is a factor for you.

-How can You Get Hair Loss from Steroids?
+How can You Get Hair Loss?

 Which Steroids Cause It?